couchbase/kafka-connect-couchbase/HOWTO-RELEASE.md

     mvn clean deploy -Prelease -DautoReleaseAfterClose=false

 Remember, you can add `-DskipITs` to either command to skip integration tests if appropriate.

+If publishing failed, see the troubleshooting section below.

 If publishing to Maven Central was successful, you're ready to publish the distribution archive to S3 with this shell command: